TemporarilyOffline/FT8Off/README.md

 1.
 # LOGDEADLINE:

-1. All entries must be sent WITHIN FIVE (8) HOURS of the contest end.
+1. All entries must be sent WITHIN EIGHT (8) HOURS of the contest end.

 1. Currently, no extensions are considered.
 This may change in the future.